Accessing your money

 Each month you'll receive repayments from borrowers which you can withdraw, at no charge.
 Although borrowers choose to pay back their loan over a fixed term (up to 5 years), Zopa does not charge early repayment fees and many of our borrowers pay back their loan early.
 This means that the monthly repayments you receive will vary.

-We have a fast-growing community of over 53,000 active lenders but of course, there’s a chance that if there isn’t enough demand from lenders to buy loans, you may not be able to access your money as fast as you’d like to.
+We have a fast-growing community of over 59,000 active investors but of course, there’s a chance that if there isn’t enough demand from investors to buy loans, you may not be able to access your money as fast as you’d like to.

 Read our frequently asked questions for more detail on accessing money: